wp-plugins/sudoku/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Paste the sudoku directory in the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place the widget in a sidebar
 4. Configure the different options